Hi, welcome to the Sustain Music Project.

 To us, music is a way to connect.
 To connect to ourselves – to let the sounds prompt us to step outside of our everyday life, to process our emotions, to enjoy the moment.
 To connect to our community – to realize that music, the universal language, can speak to each of us in a different way, allows to consider how we relate to the people around us, to encourage us to give back to our community.

-Here at Sustain Music, we approach our concerts a bit differently than most others do.
-Our programs tell stories through music.
-We tell you what’s going on behind each piece – for instance, why the composer wrote it, what to listen for, and what to think about while listening – and we connect it to what’s happening around us in the present.
-We partner with different artistic mediums (such as visual arts, food, and dance) and with community-serving nonprofits to link music and life.
-It’s about creating a total experience for you.
+and what to think about while listening – and we connect it to what’s happening around us in the present.
+We partner with different artistic mediums (such as visual arts, food, and dance) and with community-serving nonprofits to

 We believe that people who need music the most often have the least access to it, which is why we also perform our concerts at shelters, hospitals, schools, and other community-minded venues.
 We use music to make a difference in our world.